 Current Restoration Project

 In 2016, FWRI researchers began a 10-year project to restore bay scallops to self-sustaining levels in Florida’s Panhandle.
 The project is funded by restoration money set aside after the Deepwater Horizon oil spill and is intended to increase recreational fishing opportunities in the Florida Panhandle.
-The goal of the project is to both increase depleted scallop populations in some bays, and reintroduce scallops in other suitable areas from which scallops have disappeared.
+The goal of the project is to both increase depleted scallop populations in some bays and reintroduce scallops in other suitable areas from which scallops have disappeared.
 Restoration efforts are focused on coastal estuaries within the Florida Panhandle that have been divided into 5 regions, as shown on the map.

 FWRI scientists are using a 3-pronged approach to enhance bay scallop populations within targeted restoration areas in the Florida Panhandle:

-- Install cages holding groups of 50 adult bay scallops
+- Install cages holding groups of adult bay scallops

-Since the project began, FWRI scientists have worked with community members in Port St. Joe to collect scallops prior to the opening of the scallop season and place them in cages in an exclusion zone in St. Joseph Bay that is protected from harvest.
-In addition, every year adult scallops are transported from St. Joseph Bay to a hatchery which then provides scientists with juvenile scallops the following year.
-There are currently about 50 cages holding both wild and hatchery-produced scallops in an exclusion zone in St. Joseph Bay.
+Since the project began, FWRI scientists have worked with community members in Port St. Joe to collect scallops prior to the opening of the scallop season and place them in cages in in St. Joseph, St. Andrews Bay, and St. George Sound.
+Throughout the 10-year project, these cages have held both wild and hatchery-produced scallops.
 Placing scallops in cages protects them from predators and scalloping humans while also increasing the likelihood that scallops will successfully produce offspring during spawning season.
-In addition, FWRI scientists are currently asking the communities around St. Joseph and St. Andrew Bays to help restore scallops.
-If you are a member of these communities and you are interested in helping to restore scallops in these bays, you can help by volunteering to become a ‘scallop-sitter’. - Release of hatchery-reared bay scallop larvae
+In addition, FWRI scientists are currently asking the communities of Bay, Gulf, and Franklin Counties to help restore scallops.
+If you live in one of these counties and you are interested in helping to restore scallops in these bays, you can help by volunteering to become a Scallop Sitter.
+August 2024-January 2025 will be the final season to participate as this project comes to an end.

-Scientists work with a commercial hatchery to spawn adult scallops collected from Florida waters.
-Bay scallop larvae will then be collected from the hatchery and released into the areas targeted for restoration.
+Throughout this project, scientists have worked with a commercial hatchery to spawn adult scallops collected from Florida waters.
+Bay scallop larvae were collected from the hatchery and released into the areas targeted for restoration.
 Bay scallop larvae are typically vulnerable to predation, starvation, and may drift away from ideal settlement areas.
-This process will help to increase the number of larvae that survive to settle and eventually develop into adults. - Release of hatchery-reared or naturally-harvested juvenile bay scallops (spat)
+This process helps to increase the number of larvae that survive to settle and eventually develop into adults.
+Learn more about the life cycle on our bay scallop information page.

 Evaluating harvest of bay scallops

-Boat counts
+- Boat counts

 How will FWRI scientists know if these restoration efforts work to help enhance bay scallop populations in the Panhandle?